Boobae-Vivian/DATA-CLEANING/README.md

    - Standardize column names by capitalizing all letters to ensure consistency in formatting
    - Identify and rename columns with lengthy and unclear names
    - Identify and correct inconsistencies in data formats.
-3. Handling Missing Data
+2. Handling Missing Data
    - Detect and handle any missing values in the dataset.
-4. Duplicate Handling
-   - Identify and remove duplicate records if any to maintain data uniqueness.
-5. Outlier Detection
+3. Outlier Detection
    - Identify and address extreme values (outliers) that could distort analysis.
-6. Final Data Quality Check
+4. Final Data Quality Check
    - Validate that the cleaned dataset is accurate, complete, and consistent for analysis.

 ## SKILLS and CONCEPTS DEMONSTRATED